colinycw/VoiceNavi-with-drowsiness-detect-on-RPI3/README.md

 Step 2: Setting Up Environment
 =============================
 For the sake of tidiness in system wide python library, we will be finishing this whole project within one virtual environment.
 The package management program we are using in this project is called "Berryconda", which is a Conda based distribution for the RPI3.
-To install Berryconda on RPI3, first download installer script according to the Raspberry Pi you are using from the website below and follow the steps:
+To install Berryconda on RPI3, first download the installer script according to the Raspberry Pi you are using from the website below and follow the steps:

 https://github.com/jjhelmus/berryconda